advntgs/advblog/README.md

 ```
 Layout will always be `post`

-Title is the title of the post.
+Title is the title of the post which is always in quotes.

 The author is your first name in all lowercase.